-Join Seán Duggan for an in-depth discussion in this video Creating a layer mask from a simple selection, part of Photoshop Compositing Project: Replacing a Sky.
+Join Seán Duggan for an in-depth discussion in this video Creating a layer mask from a simple selection, part of Replacing a Sky in Photoshop.

 - Depending on the complexity of the horizon edge…in your main image,…you may be able to use fairly simple selections…of the sky area as the first step…in making a layer mask for the new sky.…Due to the obvious tonal and color differences…that often exist between the sky and the land or the sea,…these starter selections can often be made…using the Quick Selection tool or the Magic Wand.…So, in this image here, I have two layers.…I have the mysterious rock, and the mysterious sky,…and I've already done some work…to both of these images here,…and let's just take a look at that.…